 Item Uncertainties Effect if actual differs from assumptions Actuarial Valuation Estimation of the net liability to pay pensions depends on a number of complex judgements including the discount rate used, the salary increase projections, expected changes in retirement ages, mortality rates and returns on pension fund assets.
 A firm of actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 Note 23 summarises the results of the actuarial valuation.
-The Actuary calculated the funding ratio to be 81% as at 31 March 2016 (the last triennial valuation).
-If the following figures were to differ from the assumptions used in the calculation, there would be a reduction in the funding ratio to: - 75% if life expectancy increases by 3 years - 67% if discount rate falls by 1% - 67% if inflation increases by 1% - 68% if equities fall by 25% - 78% if pensionable pay increases by 1% Fair Value of Investments The Accounts are as at 31 March 2019 and all the investments held by the fund are valued as at that date using the best estimate possible of 'fair value', as detailed in 'Significant Accounting Policies - Valuation of Investments'.
+The Actuary calculated the funding ratio to be 94% as at 31 March 2019 (the last triennial valuation).
+If the following figures were to differ from the assumptions used in the calculation, there would be a reduction in the funding ratio to: - 86% if life expectancy increases by 2 years - 78% if discount rate falls by 1% - 78% if inflation increases by 1% - 82% if equities fall by 25% - 91% if pensionable pay increases by 1% Private Equity and Infrastructure Private equity, infrastructure and global property are based on valuations provided by the manager of the funds in which the Fund has invested.
+These are based on the Private Equity Valuation Guidelines in the US and the International Private Equity and Venture Capital Valuation Guidelines outside the US as adopted by the British Venture Capital Association in the UK and the valuation principles of IFRS and US GAAP.
+These investments are not publicly listed and as such there is a degree of estimation in their valuation.
+The Fund has a total of £2.91m included for private equity and £3.70m for infrastructure.
+Based on the sensitivity numbers included in Note 17 there is a possibility that this could be under or over stated in the accounts by £1.06m, and £0.63m respectively.
+Fair Value of Investments The Accounts are as at 31 March 2020 and all the investments held by the fund are valued as at that date using the best estimate possible of 'fair value', as detailed in 'Significant Accounting Policies - Valuation of Investments'.
 The use of estimates for investment values is greatest for those assets classified at Level 3 which means there is a risk that these investments may be over/ under-stated in the accounts.
-The total value of Level 3 investments (explained in Note 16) is £171.0m at 31/3/19 (£158.0m at 31/3/18).
-This consists of the Fund's unlisted property holding.
-In line with the market risk section within Note 17, there is a risk that the value of the Fund may be over/ under stated in the accounts by £23.77m (£22.28m at 31/3/18), which represents the potential market movement on the value of the unlisted property.
+The total value of Level 3 investments (explained in Note 16) is £193.1m at 31/3/20 (£171.0m at 31/3/19 ).
+This consists of the Fund's unlisted property holding, private equity and private infrastructure.
+In line with the market risk section within Note 17, there is a risk that the value of the Fund may be over/ under stated in the accounts by £28.17m (£23.77m at 31/3/19), which represents the potential market movement on the value of the unlisted property.